migHosh/n8n-automation/README.md

   HTML Render Node – Wraps everything into a clean, styled “Threat Assessment” card.

   Webhook Response – Returns a full HTML page ready for your dashboard or iframe.

+I have three files that basically show how i refined the workflow from my original idea.